Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

+Fig.~\ref{fig:dc_results} shows the visualization of diversified source images produced by our Domainness Creator with different domainness values on style, fog, rain and FoV dimensions, respectively.
+For example, as shown in the last row, from left to right it displays the processed image with $FoV_{x}$ of $40^{\circ}$, $70^{\circ}$ and $80^{\circ}$, respectively.
+Due to the increased variations of domainness, a model trained on this domainness-diversified dataset is able to learn the domainness-invariant representation for specific domain adaptation.

 Fig.~\ref{fig:c2f_det} visualizes the qualitative results of cross-domain object detection on two benchmarks, Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ Foggy Cityscapes~\cite{FoggyCity} and Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ RTTS~\cite{RTTS}, respectively.
-As we can see from the pictures, the proposed method is able to produce high confidence predictions and is able to detect more objects when plugging into the current state-of-the-art methods, \emph{e.g.,} GPA and SWDA~\cite{SWDA}.
+As we can see, our method is able to produce high confidence predictions and is able to detect more objects when plugging into the current state-of-the-art methods, \emph{e.g.,} GPA and SWDA~\cite{SWDA}.

 Fig.~\ref{fig:v2c_kitti} shows the qualitative results of cross-domain semantic segmentation from Virtual KITTI dataset~\cite{VKITTI} to CKITTI~\cite{kITTI,cordts2016cityscapes}.
-With the aid of our proposed Self-Adversarial Disentangling framework, the models are able to produce correct predictions at a high level of confidence, e.g., plugging it into AdaptSegNet~\cite{AdaptSegNet}.
-As we can see from the figures, our method enables good performance on most categories, \emph{e.g.,} ‘vegetation’, ‘terrain’, ‘car’, 'truck', and ‘traffic sign’ classes.
+With the aid of our proposed Self-Adversarial Disentangling framework, our models (with AdaptSegNet~\cite{AdaptSegNet}) are able to produce correct predictions at a high level of confidence, and the proposed method achieves good performance on most categories, \emph{e.g.,} ‘vegetation’, ‘terrain’, ‘car’, 'truck', and ‘traffic sign’ classes.

-Fig.~\ref{fig:FoV} shows the output results of Domainness Creator when receiving a source image at a time given the FoV gap.
-We get a series of diversified images with different $FoVx$s.
-From left to right it displays the processed image with $FoV_{x}$ of $40^{\circ}$, $55^{\circ}$, $70^{\circ}$ and $80^{\circ}$, respectively.
-Due to the increased variations of domainness, a model trained on this domainness-diversified dataset is able to learn the domainness-invariant representation for feature alignment.